A complete guide to testing mobile applications with in-depth tutorials:

-List of few free and easy to use mobile device emulators
+List of a few free and easy-to-use mobile device emulators

+i.
+Mobile Phone Emulator: Used to test handsets like iPhone, Blackberry, HTC, Samsung, etc.

 ii.
-Mobile Phone Emulator – Used to test handsets like iPhone, blackberry, HTC, Samsung etc.
+MobiReady: With this, not only can we test the web app, but we can also check the code.

 iii.
-MobiReady – With this, not only can we test the web app, we can also check the code.
+Responsivepx: It checks the responses of the web pages, appearances, and functionality of the websites.

 iv.
-Responsivepx – It checks the responses of the web pages, appearances and functionality of the websites.

-v.
-Screenfly – It is a customizable tool and used to test websites under different categories.
+Screenfly: It is a customizable tool used to test websites under different categories.

-3) After a satisfactory level of development is complete for the mobile app, you could move to test on the physical devices for a more real life scenarios based testing.
+3) After a satisfactory level of development is complete for the mobile app, you could move to test on the physical devices for more real-life scenarios based testing.

-4) Consider cloud computing based testing: Cloud computing is basically running devices on multiple systems or networks via Internet where applications can be tested, updated and managed.
-For testing purposes, it creates the web based mobile environment on a simulator to access the mobile app.
+4) Consider cloud computing-based testing: Cloud computing is basically running devices on multiple systems or networks via the Internet where applications can be tested, updated, and managed.
+For testing purposes, it creates a web-based mobile environment on a simulator to access the mobile app.

-- Backup and recovery- Cloud computing automatically takes back up of your data from remote location making recovery and restoring of data easy.
+- Backup and recovery- Cloud computing automatically takes back up of your data from a remote location making recovery and restoring of data easily.
 And also, the storage capacity is unlimited.

 - Clouds can be accessed from different devices and anywhere.